apache/incubator-spot/spot-oa/ui/README.md

 ## Getting Started

 Here you will find useful information to get you started on how to contribute to our User Interface (UI).
-For more information on how to use "Open Network Insight - User Interface" (Spot UI) please read our [User Guide](https://github.com/Open-Network-Insight/open-network-insight/wiki/User%20Guide)
+For more information on how to use "Apache Spot - User Interface" (Spot UI) please read our [User Guide](https://github.com/Open-Network-Insight/open-network-insight/wiki/User%20Guide)

 ## Technical Documentation